HSRLCLab/SmartFactory_Box-Sortic/README.md

 #### Handshake with Vehicle

 For an handshake with a vehicle the topic *Box/box.id/handshake* is used.
-The Confirmation of the new position is send from the vehicle to the *Box/box.id/position*.
+The confirmation of the new position is sent from the vehicle to the *Box/box.id/position*.

 <img src="./docs/images/Handshake-detailed.svg" height="650" />

 #### Sortic to Box

-So that the Box knows what it has loaded, it subscribes itself to the topic Sortic/Handover.
+So that the box knows what it has loaded, it subscribes itself to the topic Sortic/Handover.
 It updated its loading information if a valid message is received.

 <img src="./docs/images/SorticToSB-detailed.svg" height="350" />